+Don’t take unnecessary risks.
+Periodontal disease is highly contagious and therefore, innocently spread among family members.
+It does little good for the mom to be periodontally healthy if her kissing partner is not.
+If untreated, parents can compromise the healthy birth of their baby, and after birth, they can infect their baby’s mouth with the bacteria that cause periodontal disease and tooth decay.
 Because periodontal disease is such a complex infection, its management requires a multi-faceted approach.
-There are many steps you can take to avoid gum surgery, loss of teeth and complications in the rest of the body as long as you are under the watchful eye of a dental professional experienced in treating periodontal disease.
+There are many steps you can take to avoid gum surgery, loss of teeth and complications in the rest of the body as long as you are under a watchful, professional eye.